-Document agreement with IRB Authorization Agreement (IAA), and
+Document agreement with IRB Authorization Agreement (IAA).

-Update NDSU’s FWA to include the collaborating IRB (HRPP staff)

 Joint Review:

 Each IRB may elect to review all, or only that portion of the research in which their institution is engaged.
-This arrangement, subject to approval by the IRB Chair or IO/Designee, may be made under any of the following circumstances:
+This arrangement, subject to approval by the IRB and/or IO/designee, may be made under any of the following circumstances:

 the IRBs involved are unable to agree on a primary IRB designation